 Booger Hole, West Virginia

-In the early 1900’s, around a dozen mysterious murders and more disappearances occurred during a time span of a little more than a year.
+In the early 1900s, around a dozen mysterious murders and more disappearances occurred during a time span of a little more than a year.
 The exact numbers and names of those who died are unknown as many of the disappearances went unreported due to widespread fear of retribution in the community.
 One of the most mysterious disappearances is that of John Newman, a peddler who disappeared one evening while working.
 Henry Hargis’s death is also shrouded in mystery, but it is alleged he was killed over an inheritance.
-Reportedly, Lacy Ann Boggs was overheard saying she knew the location of Hargis’s body and was killed shortly after.
-She was shot through the window of her house.
-Some in the area claimed her murder was because she was a witch, while others argued that she simply knew too much about the murders in the area (1).
-Preston Tanner was also murdered one night in Booger Hole and his house was burned down afterwards.
+Reportedly, Lacy Ann Boggs was overheard saying she knew the location of Hargis’s body and was killed shortly after, apparently shot through the window of her house.
+Some in the area claimed her murder was because she was a witch, while others argued that she simply knew too much about the murders in the area.
+Preston Tanner was also murdered one night in Booger Hole and his house was burned down afterward.

-While now shrouded in myth and mystery, the remote hollow of Booger Hole was actually quite a scary place to live in the early 1900’s.
-The name of the community comes from the local usage of the term “boogieman” due to the community’s history of mysterious occurrences and hauntings (3).
+While now shrouded in myth and mystery, the remote hollow of Booger Hole was quite a scary place to live in the early 1900s.
+The name of the community comes from the local usage of the term “boogieman” due to the community’s history of mysterious occurrences and hauntings.
 After the mob’s announcement, most of the violence left the hollow, but the tales of murder and mystery are still told throughout the community.